Jael Holzman: Music career

 Holzman (front) performing with Ekko Astral in 2024.

 While attending the University of Vermont, Jael Holzman started playing music together with fellow student Liam Hughes.
 Despite going separate ways following graduation, Holzman reached out to Hughes after finding out he would be moving to Washington, D.C. in 2021.
 Together they formed the band Ekko Astral, with Holzman as vocalist and Hughes as guitarist.
 They would eventually be joined by Miri Tyler (on drums), Guinevere Tully (on bass), and Sam Elmore (on rhythm guitar).

 Initially, Ekko Astral was a way for Holzman and Hughes to make music during the COVID-19 pandemic, and for Holzman to, in her words, "vent about what it’s like to be me right now" in regards to her experience transitioning during this time period.
 The band plays a style of rock music that draws influence from punk music, post-punk, noise rock, and queercore.
 The band self-describes their music as "mascara moshpit".

 On October 28, 2022, Ekko Astral released an EP, Quartz.
 This was followed by a live EP, entitled The Quartz Farewell.

 On February 14, 2024, the band announced that they had signed with Topshelf Records.

 Ekko Astral's first studio album, Pink Balloons, was released on April 17, 2024, to critical acclaim.
 Pitchfork named it their best rock album of 2024, while NPR praised the single "devorah", and placed the album in their annual Top 50 list.

 Tully left the group in July 2024, and Elmore left in September 2024.
 Holzman took on bass guitar duties as a result.

 In 2024, Ekko Astral joined Idles for part of their tour of the Southern US.

 In May 2024, Holzman stated that the band was working on a concept album about the Beltway.

+In 2025, Ekko Astral organized, alongside the Gender Liberation Movement, the music festival Liberation Weekend at Black Cat in Washington D.C.
+Taking place on May 30th and 31st, the festival featured the band performing alongside other musicians and bands like Home Is Where, Speedy Ortiz, Bartees Strange, and Ted Leo.
+The festival raised $30,000 for the Movement.
+The second edition of the festival took place from April 24th to the 26th at Black Cat, and featured Laura Jane Grace, hardcore band Pissed Jeans, black metal duo Ragana, and Ezra Furman among many others.